Capital South Wales: Coverage area

 Capital South Wales also broadcasts on the NOW Digital South East Wales DAB multiplex and online.

 Programming

-All networked programming originates from Global's London headquarters, including Capital Breakfast with Roman Kemp.
+All networked programming originates from Global's London headquarters, including Capital Breakfast.
 Local programming is produced and broadcast from Global's Cardiff Bay studios from 4-7pm, presented by Josh Andrews and Kally Davies.

 News

-Global's Newsroom broadcasts hourly regional news updates from 5am-7pm on weekdays and 8am-12 midday at weekends with headlines on the half-hour during Capital Breakfast on weekdays.
+Global's Newsroom broadcasts hourly regional news updates from 5am-7pm on weekdays and 8am-12 midday at weekends.

 The bulletins are produced for Communicorp by Global's Cardiff Bay newsroom, which also produces bulletins for Heart South Wales, Heart North and Mid Wales and Smooth Wales.